-Noticeable ride harshness is generally rapid upward movement of the suspension as the tire travels over rough or bumpy surfaces.
-Increase shock stiffness by one, then test again.
+The bump setting mainly controls the rapid upward movement of the suspension as the tire travels over rough or bumpy surfaces.
+Increase shock bump stiffness by one, then test again.
 Continue increasing stiffness and testing until the vehicle begins to feel harsh over bumps.
-From this setting, decrease shock stiffness by two.
+From this setting, decrease shock bump stiffness by two.
 The harshness threshold setting may differ from front to rear.

-Excessive Chassis Movement Increase Stiffness If vehicle exhibits rapid weight shifts or continues to oscillate more than one suspension cycle before settling, increase shock stiffness by one, then test again.
-As stiffness is increased, road noise and vibration will also increase.
-Note: Stiffening the shock does not reduce the amount of lean or dive in a sustained turn or braking maneuver, but does slow the rate of weight transfer to minimize unexpected changes in the cars handling.
-Harshness and Vibration Decrease Stiffness If excessive road noise, vibration, or harshness is experienced decrease shock stiffness by one, then test again.
-Fore/Aft Pitching (constant speed 50-70 mph) Alter Front-to- Rear Stiffness Difference If vehicle exhibits fore/aft pitching at highway speeds, the rear shocks should be stiffened or conversely the front shocks softened.
+Excessive Chassis Movement (compression) Increase Bump Stiffness The bump setting also affects larger downward chassis movements such as brake dive, squatting, and body roll.
+Increase shock bump stiffness by one, then test again.
+Note: As bump stiffness is increased, road noise and vibration will also increase.
+Excessive Chassis Movement (extension) Increase Rebound Stiffness The rebound setting mainly controls vehicle weight transitions such as front end rise during acceleration, rear end rise during braking, body roll.
+If vehicle exhibits rapid weight shifts or continues to oscillate more than one suspension cycle before settling, increase shock rebound stiffness by one, then test again.
+Note: Stiffening rebound does not reduce the amount of lean or dive in a sustained turn or braking maneuver, but does slow the rate of weight transfer to minimize unexpected changes in the cars handling.
+Fore/Aft Pitching (constant speed 50-70 mph) Alter Front-to- Rear Stiffness Difference If vehicle exhibits fore/aft pitching at highway speeds, rear shock rebound should be stiffened or conversely, front shock rebound softened.
 Ideally the rear suspension should oscillate at a slightly quicker rate than the front to minimize pitching.

-Tuning for Handling Performance - QuickSet 1
+Tuning for Handling Performance - QuickSet 2

-Mid-range air pressure matched with stiffer shock settings generally contribute to improved handling performance by reducing chassis movement.
+Mid-range pressures matched with stiffer shock settings generally contribute to improved handling performance by reducing chassis movement.
 Stiffer tuned suspension increases vibration transferred to the vehicle and passengers, but is usually tolerated for performance gains.
 When properly adjusted the vehicle should feel responsive, exhibit balanced cornering grip, and maintain traction over irregular surface conditions.
 Extensive testing and adjustment is critically important when operating your vehicle at or near its performance limits.
 Testing must be done in a safe and controlled environment, such as a dedicated motorsports facility.